AtlasPilotPuppy/spark-streamingsql/README.md

   """.stripMargin)
 ```

-Note: For time-based windowing join, the window size and sliding size should be the for all the
+Note: For time-based windowing join, the window size and sliding size should be same for all the
 joined streams.
 This is the limitation of Spark Streaming.

 #### External Source API Support for Kafka ####